dkelosky/js-osFtp/README.md

 ![alt text][runSite]

+You can observe the status by the "OS FTP" status bar notification area.
+* White text means no FTP is in progress
+* Orange text means FTP is in progress.
+* Green text means FTP has completed without any known errors.
+* Red text means FTP has completed with errors.
+You should also see an error dialog presented to you.

+![alt text][status]

 You will receive a confirmation prompt if attempting to upload an entire directory.
+You can use this prompt to de-select files from the FTP.

+![alt text][uploadDirectory]

 ---